Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

+Regardless of the role played by the topological surface states, mounting experimental evidence suggests that strong spin-momentum coupling can be achieved in these materials.
+Spin-charge conversion has been reported by spin pumping for bismuth and antimony chalcogenide layers adjacent to metallic ferromagnets \cite{Deorani2014,Shiomi2014,Jamali2015,Kondou2016,Mendes2017} and insulating ferrimagnets \cite{Wang2016l,Tang2018} as well as by magnetoresistance measurements \cite{Ando2014,Li2014,Yasuda2016}.
+Current-induced SOTs have been demonstrated by ST-FMR in Bi$_2$Se$_3$/NiFe and Bi$_2$Se$_3$/CoFeB bilayers \cite{Mellnik2014,Wang2015b}, gate control of the torque efficiency \cite{Fan2016}, and magnetization switching \cite{Fan2014a,Yasuda2017,Wang2017d,Han2017,Khang2018}.
+In these experiments, the reported damping-like torque efficiency is widely distributed from 0.01 to 2 for Bi$_2$Se$_3$, reaching $\sim 50$ in Bi$_2$Sb$_3$/MnGa \cite{Khang2018} and even larger values in (Bi$_{0.5}$Sb$_{0.5}$)$_2$Te$_3$/(Cr$_{0.08}$Bi$_{0.54}$Sb$_{0.38}$)$_2$Te$_3$ \cite{Fan2014a}.
+In the latter case, however, the SOT analysis is complicated by nonlinear Hall effects \cite{Yasuda2017}.

-Progress in the growth of topological insulators and in the deposition of homogeneous magnetic layers, free from dead layers, has finally led to the demonstration of room temperature SOT-driven switching in these systems. \citet{Yasuda2017} observed current-driven switching in Cr$_x$(Bi$_{1-y}$Sb$_y$)$_{2-x}$Te$_3$/(Bi$_{1-y}$Sb$_y$)$_2$Te$_3$ with critical currents of $\sim 6\times10^6$ A/cm$^2$, while \citet{Wang2017d} lowered the critical current down to $\sim 6\times10^5$ A/cm$^2$ in Bi$_2$Se$_3$/NiFe.
-Both experiments concern in-plane magnetized samples.
-Alternatively, \citet{Han2017} demonstrated SOT switching in a perpendicularly magnetized Bi$_2$Se$_3$/CoTb bilayer at a critical current of $\sim 3\times10^6$ A/cm$^2$.
-All the above samples were realized by molecular beam epitaxy, a technique difficult to transfer to industrial processing.
-This obstacle has been seemingly overcome by \citet{Mahendra2017} who used sputtering to grow perpendicularly magnetized Bi$_2$Se$_3$/Ta/CoFeB/Gd/CoFeB (Ta here is only 0.5 nm thick to induce perpendicular magnetic anisotropy).
-Due to its polycrystalline nature, the Bi$_2$Se$_3$ substrate is highly resistive, one order of magnitude larger than \cite{Mellnik2014}, thereby enabling current to flow mostly through the interface and in the FM layer, which enhances the SOT efficiency.
-However, the role, if any, of the topological surface states in the sputtered layers remains to be proven, together with the stoichiometric profile of the Bi$_2$Se$_3$ films.
+Demonstrations of room temperature SOT-driven switching with threshold currents that are about one order of magnitude smaller compared to NM/FM bilayers are particularly interesting in view of possible applications. \citet{Wang2017d} reported switching of in-plane magnetized Bi$_2$Se$_3$/NiFe with a critical current of $\sim 6\times10^5$ A/cm$^2$, while \citet{Han2017} demonstrated switching of perpendicularly magnetized Bi$_2$Se$_3$/CoTb at $\sim 3\times10^6$ A/cm$^2$ and \citet{Khang2018} obtained a similar switching threshold for the high coercivity system Bi$_2$Sb$_3$/MnGa.
+Whereas all these studies were performed on topological insulators grown by molecular beam epitaxy, \citet{Mahendra2018} used sputtering to grow Bi$_2$Se$_3$/Ta/CoFeB/Gd/CoFeB heterostructures with perpendicular anisotropy promoted by the 0.5~nm thick Ta layer.
+Due to its polycrystalline nature, the Bi$_2$Se$_3$ layer is highly resistive, one order of magnitude larger than \cite{Mellnik2014}, thereby enabling the current to flow mostly through the interface and in the ferromagnetic layer, which enhances the SOT efficiency.
+However, the role, if any, of the topological surface states in these sputtered layers remains to be proven, together with the stoichiometric profile of the Bi$_2$Se$_3$ films.
+Other strategies to improve the SOT efficiency in these systems rely on the use of spacer layers, such as Ag, which favor the formation of Rashba-split bands with strong spin-momentum coupling \cite{Shi2018}, the creation of Rashba-Dirac coupled systems \cite{Eremeev2015}, and the search for novel topological materials \cite{Rojas-Sanchez2016,Manna2018}.